-Medical and Mental Health staff interviewed by the Auditor reported treatment is provided immediately and is based on their professional judgment.
-Medical and Mental health work together to ensure the offender received the appropriate treatment.
+Medical staff interviewed by the Auditor reported treatment is provided immediately and is based on their professional judgment.
+Medical and Mental health work together to ensure the inmate received the appropriate treatment.
 Information about and access to emergency contraception and sexually transmitted diseases prophylaxis, is offered in accordance with professionally accepted standards of care and where medically appropriate.

-ADOC Administrative Regulation #454, Operations & Legal, dated 1/4/16, Inmate Sexual Abuse and Sexual Harassment, Page 19, G, 3, e, dictates that the evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and when necessary referrals for continued care following their transfer to, or placement in, other facilities, or upon their released from custody.
+ADOC Administrative Regulation #454, Operations & Legal, dated January 4, 2016, Inmate Sexual Abuse and Sexual Harassment, Page 19, G, 3, e, dictates that the evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and when necessary referrals for continued care following their transfer to, or placement in, other facilities, or upon their released from custody.

-Interviews with medical and mental health staff support compliance in the area of evaluation, follow-up, treatment plans and referral services.
+Interviews with medical staff support compliance in the area of evaluation, follow-up, treatment plans and referral services.
 The statement of medical and mental health staff reflects an active understanding of the importance of appropriate evaluation, follow up, treatment planning and service referral.